Maara: Filming

-The actors completed a week-long rehearsal before the start of shoot, with production beginning in Pondicherry on 18 June 2018.
-The film was subsequently put on hold and Madhavan later became busy with the production of his first directorial venture, Rocketry: The Nambi Effect (2020), meaning that there was a schedule break of over a year.
+The actors completed a week-long rehearsal before the start of the shoot, with production beginning in Pondicherry on 18 June 2018.
+The film was subsequently put on hold and Madhavan later became busy with the production of his directorial debut, Rocketry: The Nambi Effect (2020), meaning that there was a schedule break of over a year.
 In October 2019, production restarted in Kochi with child actor Minon and comedian Alexander Babu joining the cast.
-In June 2020, the film's production house Pramod Films, stated that 50% of the film's shooting was completed in March 2020, prior to the COVID-19 pandemic lockdown in India.
-The makers subsequently planned to wrap the pending portions in a single stretch, adhering to the safety guidelines imposed by the government, to curb the COVID-19 spread.
-The film entered post-production in June 2020.
+In June 2020, Pramod Films stated that the film's shooting was completed in March 2020, prior to the COVID-19 lockdown in India.
+The film was in post-production by June.

 Music

 The film's music and background score were composed by Ghibran, with lyrics written by Thamarai.
-On 28 October 2020, Think Music India released the lyrical video of the first single "Yaar Azhaippadhu", sung by Sid Sriram.
-The second single "Oru Arai Unathu", sung by Yazin Nizar and Sanah Moidutty was released on 20 November 2020.
+On 28 October 2020, Think Music India released the lyrical video of the first single "Yaar Azhaippadhu".
+The second single "Oru Arai Unathu" was released on 20 November 2020.
 The third single "Oh Azhage" sung by Benny Dayal, was released on 4 December 2020.
 The full album was released on 1 January 2021.

 Release

-The film was scheduled to release directly through Amazon Prime Video, skipping theatrical release, as a result of theatres being shut down due to the COVID-19 pandemic in India.
-On 9 October 2020, Amazon Prime announced the release date of 9 original films, which included Maara scheduled for a release on 17 December 2020.
+The film was scheduled to release directly through Amazon Prime Video, skipping theatrical release as a result of theatres being shut down due to the COVID-19 pandemic in India.
+On 9 October 2020, Amazon Prime Video announced the release date of 9 original films, which included Maara scheduled for a release on 17 December 2020.
 However, a new release date of 8 January 2021 was announced later.